openebs/website/docs/main/faqs/faqs.md

 [Go to top](#top)

-### How to access NVMe Disk using SPDK when creating a DiskPool?
+### How to access NVMe Disk directly from userspace via PCIe when creating a DiskPool?

-The following methods can be used to access NVMe Disk using SPDK:
+The following methods can be used to access NVMe Disk directly from userspace via PCIe:

 1. Via Kernel BDev
     - URING: `uring:///dev/nvmexn1`